 The main effect of the vaccine is to greatly reduce the number of whooping cough cases in children.
 Although the children given direct protection in this way are not especially at risk from the disease (in the developed world) this protection indirectly stops their infant brothers and sisters (who are too young to be immunized) getting the illness and possibly dying from it.
 Immunization prevents the disease but does not necessarily prevent the infection although it reduces the chance of passing it on by coughing, which is the main way.
 What is very clear but not properly appreciated is that immunization, although imperfect, saves thousands of infant lives by preventing its main means of spread by coughing.
 But to be effective a high proportion of children need to be immunized.

 The recommended antibiotic treatment is with Azithromycin or Clarithromycin.
 Dosage should be based on local prescribing recommendations.
 If this cannot be used then co-trimoxazole can be used.
 It is the same dosage for prevention as for treatment.
 In the UK Public Health England has published guidelines for professionals on how to manage the disease, including those exposed and at risk.
 This is the up to date 2016 version on their website.

+Booster immunization.
 If an outbreak should occur in a community such as a school or nursery where there are vulnerable individuals, it may best be controlled with both antibiotics and booster immunization of all individuals.
 A booster dose can give extra protection in as little as 2 weeks.

 In the USA there is a similar vaccine called Adacel which is for 11-64 year olds.
 It contains Tetanus, diphtheria and acellular pertussis vaccine.
 It is made by Sanofi-Pasteur.

 There is also Boostrix (GSK) Tdap which is similar and licenced for 10 years olds and older in the USA.
-Boostrix does not appear to be available yet in the UK.